 There are also four removable brass weights included (each weighing 10 grams), allowing you to really fine-tune the weight, feel, and power of your strokes.
-The brass weights are easily installed with the beater’s face removed.
+The brass weights are easily installed with the drum beater’s face removed.

 With all four weights installed, this kick drum beater feels powerful: you’ll have a huge impact, producing a big bass drum sound.
 With all weights removed, it becomes very light, making it a great bass drum beater for fast double bass drumming.
 Add one or more of the weights to get anything in between.

 On top of this, the beater head itself is self-leveling, and it does a great job of ensure you’re always striking the bass drum head perfectly flat.
 A flat striking angle is really important for flat-faced bass drum beaters, so it’s nice to see DW have thought about this (and they’ve executed it well).

 Due to the excellent versatility with both materials and weight, the DW Control Beater takes the best bass drum beater award.
 This is a great beater for drummers switching between fast double bass and hard-hitting single bass, or for people who love to really fine-tune their beater feel.

 For larger drums (24″ or more) or for drummers looking for an even bigger sound, there’s also the DW Control Beater XL.
 The longer shaft and bigger face of this bass drum beater gives more attack, more projection, and an increase in bass drum volume.
 This extra large kick drum beater comes with a flat felt face, a flat wood face, and four removable weights.

 If you’ve read through the reviews above but you’re still not satisfied, then take a look at the top rated bass drum beaters on Amazon.com.

 Bass Drum Beater Design: How Shape, Size, and Weight Affect Your Sound